Baccarat: All About the Baccarat Game

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-Baccarat is a simple card game that is played in casinos all around the world but is also available online as a virtual or live dealer game.
-It has a huge following due to its simple, yet diverse rules, in and house edge, which is extremely low compared to most casino games.
-Its popularity has exploded in Asia in the past few years and today, most of the gambling revenue in Macau casinos is believed to come from the baccarat tables.
+Baccarat is a simple card game played in casinos all around the world and is also available online as a virtual or live dealer game.
+It has a huge following thanks to its simple yet diverse rules and its house edge, which is extremely low compared to that of most casino games.
+Its popularity has exploded in Asia in the past few years, and today most of the gambling revenue in Macau casinos is believed to come from the baccarat tables.

-The following guide aims at introducing new players to baccarat in a simple and straightforward way by explaining the basic rules of the game.
+The following guide aims to introduce new players to baccarat in a simple and straightforward way by explaining the basic rules of the game.
 It includes short descriptions of the table layout, the hands, and the types of bets in baccarat, as well as the different versions that can be found online or in land-based casinos.
-Of course, there are dedicated sections that focus on the simple mathematics behind the game and the best strategies to win.
-Last, but not least, players can find the major software providers of virtual, mobile and live dealer versions of baccarat.
+Of course, there are dedicated sections that focus on the simple mathematics behind the game and the best strategies for winning.
+Last but not least, players can discover the major software providers offering virtual, mobile, and live dealer versions of baccarat.

 Basic Rules of Baccarat

-Baccarat is a card comparing game that usually uses 6 to 8 standard decks of cards (52 cards without the Jokers).
-Some versions, however, are played with only 3 decks of cards and different rules.
-The entire game revolves around the two main 3-card hands that are being dealt in each round of play (“coup”) and players can bet on either one of them or on a tie.
-These are the “Player” and the “Banker” hands.
+Baccarat is a comparing card game that typically uses 6 to 8 standard decks of cards (52 cards without Jokers).
+However, some versions are played with only 3 decks and follow different rules.
+The entire game revolves around the two main 3-card hands dealt in each round (“coup”), and players can wager on either hand or on a tie.
+These hands are known as the “Player” and the “Banker.”

-The winning hand is the one with the higher total value and gamblers can bet on the hand they believe will win.
+The winning hand is the one with the higher total value, and gamblers can bet on the hand they believe will win.
 As you can see, the game is quite simple and easy to understand.
-There are several more things to consider, however.
+Nonetheless, there are a few more things to consider.

 Table Layout